 The direction of a normal can often be defined as pointing towards the current view.
 This technique works well when the current view is close to the surface normal but can fail when it observes the surface at an acute angle.
 In this scenario, the sightline and surface normal are nearly perpendicular and measurement noise can corrupt the identification of the outwards facing normal direction.

 A more robust method to determine the outwards facing normal direction is to evaluate the visibility of both potential vectors from the current view \figref{norm-dir}.
 The normal direction pointing outwards from the surface will not be occluded by measurements while the other direction will be.
-This method is more robust to sensor noise and the relative orientation of the surface normal to the sight line from the current view.

 The visibility of the two potential normal vectors from the current view is evaluated by sampling points along each vector, starting at the frontier point, and checking for an unoccluded sight line.
-The visibility of points is evaluated in both directions until the first unoccluded point is found and its corresponding vector defines the outwards facing normal direction.
-It is necessary to evaluate the visibility of multiple points in each direction as noisy measurements may incorrectly occlude points close to the surface.
+The visibility of points is evaluated in both directions until the first unoccluded point is found.
+Its corresponding vector defines the outwards facing normal.